-Not only because Seth killed Osiris, Upper and Lower Egypt resided in chaos.
-Seth actually continued afterwards, proceeding to cut Osiris’ body into 14 parts and distributed the ancient Egyptian god all over the area.
-A severe sin, since a proper burial is needed to allow any body to pass through the underworld gates and subsequently be judged on their good and bad deeds.
+Upper and Lower Egypt resided in chaos.
+Set cut Osiris’ body into 14 parts and distributed the ancient Egyptian god all over the area.
+A severe sin, since a proper burial is needed to allow anybody to pass through the underworld gates and subsequently be judged on their good and bad deeds.

-Horus’ mother, goddess Isis, traveled with their son to gather the different body parts.
-Some other gods and goddesses were also called in for help, amongst others the two gods Nephthys and her Anubis.
+Goddess Isis, traveled with their son to gather the different body parts.
+Some other gods and goddesses were also called in for help, amongst them Nephthys and Anubis.

 So some of the oldest gods of Egypt came together and started searching.
 Eventually, they were able to find 13 parts of Osiris, but there was still one missing.
 Yet, the spirit of the ancient Egyptian god was allowed to pass to the underworld and be judged accordingly.